Retinal Detachment (cont.)

 What are the results of surgery for a retinal detachment?

 The surgical repair of retinal detachments is successful in about 80% of patients with a single procedure.
 With additional surgery, over 90% of retinas are reattached successfully.
 Several months may pass, however, before vision returns to its final level.
 The final outcome for vision depends on several factors.
 For example, if the macula was detached, central vision rarely will return to normal.
 Even if the macula was not detached, some vision may still be lost, although most will be regained.
 New holes, tears, or pulling may develop, leading to new retinal detachments.
 If a gas or air bubble was inserted in the eye during surgery, maintaining proper positioning of the head is also important in determining the final outcome.
 Close follow-up by an ophthalmologist, therefore, is required.
-Long-term studies have shown that even after preventive treatment of a retinal hole or tear, 5%-9% of patients may develop new breaks in the retina, which could lead to a retinal detachment.
+Long-term studies have shown that even after preventive treatment of a retinal hole or tear, 5% to 14% of patients may develop new breaks in the retina, which could lead to a retinal detachment.
 Overall, however, repair of retinal detachments has made great strides in the past 20 years with the restoration of useful vision to many thousands of people.

 Viewers share their comments

 Get breaking medical news.